Towards Building Multilingual Language Model for Medicine: Results

 \subsection{Ablation Studies on Data Composition}

-In this section, we present an analysis on the effects of data construction process, as depicted in Table~\ref{tab:ablation_study}.
-Our ablation studies are carried out both on MMedLM and MMedLM\ 2 under the full fine-tuning setting, leveraging the InternLM and InternLM 2 framework respectively.
-Overall, the results observed on the two models are mostly consistent, in the following, we will thus focus our discussion on the results on MMedLM~2.
+We present an analysis on the effects of dataset construction process, as depicted in Table~\ref{tab:ablation_study}.
+Our ablation studies are carried out on MMedLM, MMedLM\ 2 and MMed-Llama\ 3 under the full fine-tuning setting, leveraging the InternLM, InternLM 2 and Llama\ 3 as base models.
+Overall, the results observed on the three models are mostly consistent, in the following, we will thus focus our discussion on MMed-Llama\ 3.

 Here, we distinguish HQ-Data (High-Quality Data) and US-Data (Unspecified Source Data).
 HQ-Data includes content sourced from books and websites, which has undergone thorough human verification, whereas US-Data is derived from filtering medical-related content from a general corpus.
-The outcomes, detailed in Table~\ref{tab:ablation_study}, reveal that equipping the model with comprehensive rationales results in an average multiple-choice accuracy increase of 2.42 points, elevating from 56.17 to 58.59.
+The outcomes, detailed in Table~\ref{tab:ablation_study}, reveal that equipping the model with comprehensive rationales results in an average multiple-choice accuracy increase of 4.06 points, elevating from 58.72 to 62.79.
 However, further auto-regressive training exclusively on the English segment of MMedC does not yield an overall accuracy improvement.
-This is primarily because the model overfits the English domain, leading to superior performance in English but shortcomings in other languages~(check \textbf{Supplementary Material~\ref{sec:supple_detailed_experiment_results}} for more details).
-If expanding the auto-regressive training into the whole multilingual medical corpus, the problem will be relieved, significantly improving the final results.
-This includes not only boosting the choice accuracy to 51.33 but also enhancing reasoning capabilities by 2.34 and 1.54 points respectively on BLEU-1 and ROUGE-1 scores.
-Moreover, the inclusion of an automatically gathered US-Data facilitates an additional accuracy boost from 51.33 to 55.01, representing a significant increase of 3.68 points.
-Gain can also be observed in rationale ability, \emph{i.e.}, 0.59 in BLEU-1 and 0.47 in ROUGE-1.
+We conjecture this is due to overfitting on English, leading to superior performance in English, but inferior results on other languages~(check \textbf{Supplementary Material~\ref{sec:supple_detailed_experiment_results}} for more details).
+While expanding the auto-regressive training into the entire multilingual medical corpus, the problem can be largely alleviated, significantly improving the final results.
+This includes not only boosting the choice accuracy to 64.40, but also enhancing reasoning capabilities by 0.48 and 0.54 points respectively on BLEU-1 and ROUGE-1.
+Moreover, the inclusion of an automatically gathered US-Data facilitates an additional accuracy boost from 64.40 to 67.75, representing a significant increase of 3.35 points.
+Performance gains can also be observed in rationale ability, \emph{i.e.}, 0.29 in BLEU-1 and 0.16 in ROUGE-1.